Manoel-Fernandes/password-generator/README.md

 let password = new Password();

 ```
-Password has a property _type_ and _size_ that define the type of password and it size.
+Password has the _type_ and _size_ properties to define the type of password and it size.

 ### Properties